-- Hello, Nurse!: Running Gag is that Melody causes this reaction wherever she goes, and is too naive/dumb to notice.
+- Head-Turning Beauty: Running Gag is that Melody causes this reaction wherever she goes, and is too naive/dumb to notice.

 - Kindhearted Simpleton: Melody may not have a very big brain, but she certainly has a very big heart, making her one the nicest Archie characters, especially in the animated series.

 - Innocent Fanservice Girl: One comic has Melody try to undress in front of men, only to be shielded from view by "spoilsport" Josie.

 - Malaproper: Melody does this frequently.
 One story has Josie and Valerie shocked that "she finally got one right!"
 In another story, Melody's 'mixed-up maxims' are mistaken for Spy Speak, and she's handed something from another agent, because she inexplicably rattled off a code-phrase!

 - To give some idea, just one page in the comic saw her say, "A fool and his mother are soon parted" and "You can't burn your bridges and have them, too".
 In one comics story, her response to Alexandra calling her an eternal optimist was, "I can't be an internal octopus!
 I don't even know how to make glasses!"